equinor/fmu-tools/docs/create_fluid_contacts_from_grid.rst

     create_fluid_contacts_from_grid(
         project=project,
-        gridname="MyGrid",
+        grid_name="MyGrid",
         fwl_name="FWL_prop",
         goc_name="GOC_prop",
     )

-Example using a coarser zone parameter and a filter to remove areas with contacts values less than 1000 👇
+Example using a coarse zone property and a filter to remove areas with contact values less than 1000 👇

 .. code-block:: python